//

 My people are destroyed for lack of knowledge. – Hos 4:6

 You now have the correct knowledge and understanding about baptism, so I hope you can see that those who proclaim that baptism is (a) merely “an outward sign of inner faith,” (b) not necessary for salvation (or to be born again), (c) can be done as an infant, or (d) by “sprinkling” are doing so against the clear instructions given to us in Scripture.
-It is my sincere desire, hope, and prayer that everyone reading this will start worshipping the Lord “in spirit and truth” if they are not already doing so.
+It is my sincere desire, hope, and prayer that everyone reading this will start worshiping the Lord “in spirit and truth” if they are not already doing so.

 See the articles listed below for further reading: